75 years ago, a viral TV moment ignited America's obsession with the Mafia

 "The men who gave me things were not gangsters or racketeers," she said.
 "We went out and had a lot of fun together, and they gave me a lot of presents.
 They gave me a house in Florida."

-While Hauser patiently answered the committee's questions, she bristled at the media frenzy that had begun to surround the hearings.
+While Hauser patiently answered the committee's questions, she bristled at the media frenzy that by now surrounded the hearings.

-As the flash bulbs popped around her during the hearing, Hill at one point told Kefauver, "I hate these people," and the senator asked the photographers to back off.
+As flash bulbs popped, Hill at one point told Kefauver, "I hate these people," and the senator asked the photographers to back off.
 "You don't know what I have been through with these bums," Hill told him.

-As she left the hearing room, Hill cut loose on the reporters and photographers following her: "I hope the atom bomb falls on every one of you."
-On the elevator, she called one reporter a "dirty bum," punched a female reporter in the jaw, and kicked a photographer who had crouched down with his camera to get a good angle.
+As she left the hearing room, Hill cut loose on the journalists following her: "I hope the atom bomb falls on every one of you."
+She called one reporter a "dirty bum," punched a female reporter in the jaw, and kicked a photographer who had crouched down with his camera to get a good angle.

 After Hill's riveting appearance, the dramatic climax of the New York hearings came with the appearances of Frank Costello, the most powerful gangster in the country and the heir to the illegal gambling empire and New York crime family once controlled by Charles "Lucky" Luciano.